aqiu384/p5r-walkthrough/src/confidants.md

 * 10/14: The Killer Who Cleans Up Trash
 * 11/25: Swindling Old Folk is Pretty Low
 * Day after clearing Cruiser Palace or 12/3: The Head Honcho in Showbiz
-* 1/14: Cry, My Beloved Sister
+* 1/14: O My Young Sister, I Cry For You
 * Rank 3: One Who Bullies Bullies
 * Rank 4: Part-time Job, Full-time Hell
 * Rank 8: Man of Many Faces and Debts